|

 sockeye salmon, coho, chum, chinook and pink salmon, other fishes, wolf eels,

-sixgill shark, invertebrates, giant octopus, kelp forests, shipwrecks,
+sixgill shark, invertebrates, giant Pacific octopus, kelp forests, shipwrecks,

-Oil Rigs, Southern CA. Marine mammals (blue whales, humpbacks, fin whales,
+Oil Rigs, Southern CA, Mendocino and Sonoma coastline.
+Marine mammals (blue whales, humpbacks, fin whales,

 orcas- killer whales- attacking gray whales, sea otters,